codexprojects/employeehub/README.md

 - Allows users to view detailed information about each employee.
 - Supports pull-to-refresh to reload the employee list.
 - Includes a search bar to filter employees by first name, last name, position, and projects.
-- Error handling for network failures.
+- Implements error handling for network failures.

 ## Architecture

 The app follows the MVVM (Model-View-ViewModel) architecture pattern.
-This architecture was chosen because it promotes a clear separation of concerns, making the code more modular, testable, and maintainable.
+This architecture was chosen for its clear separation of concerns, making the code more modular, testable, and maintainable.

 - **Model:** Represents the employee data and is responsible for decoding the JSON response from the server.
-- **View:** Includes SwiftUI views and UIKit view controllers to display the UI.
+- **View:** Comprises SwiftUI views to display the UI.
 - **ViewModel:** Manages the data and business logic, providing data to the views and handling user interactions.

 ## Data Fetching